-Researchers at Sandia National Laboratories use complex computer models, petabytes of data, and Tecplot 360 to study the burning process of alternative fuels
+Researchers at Sandia National Laboratories study the burning process of alternative fuels using use complex computer models, petabytes of data and Tecplot 360

 Transportation by automobiles and trucks in the United States accounts for two-thirds of our oil use and one-fourth of our greenhouse gas emissions.
 Thus, the interdependent advancement of both fuel and engine technologies is a key component of the strategy to dramatically reduce both oil consumption and greenhouse gases.
 Today, it is more important than ever to find alternate fuel sources that can run our global economy as efficiently and effectively as oil.
 However, the problem is as complex as the molecules that make up the substance itself.